motoyak/purescript-book/text/chapter12.md

 We've seen how to use the `ContT` monad and do notation to compose asynchronous computations in sequence.
 It would also be useful to be able to compose asynchronous computations _in parallel_.

-If we are using `ContT` to transform the `Eff` monad, then we can compute in parallel simply by initiating our two computations one after the other.
+If we are using `ContT` to transform the `Effect` monad, then we can compute in parallel simply by initiating our two computations one after the other.

 The `purescript-parallel` package defines a type class `Parallel` for monads like `Async` which support parallel execution.
 When we met applicative functors earlier in the book, we observed how applicative functors can be useful for combining parallel computations.
 In fact, an instance for `Parallel` defines a correspondence between a monad `m` (such as `Async`) and an applicative functor `f` which can be used to combine computations in parallel: